shubham3352/Wander-wall/README.md

 2. install mongodb

-after this go to the directory and run "node app.js" (without quotes) in terminal in the browser search  : http://localhost:3000
+after this go to the directory and run "node app.js" (without quotes) in terminal

+In the browser search  : http://localhost:3000